Holiday inspiration currently loading...

-Prices based on 2 people sharing a double/twin room for 7 nights on a bed & breakfast basis, with one night including dinner, and a private guided tour of Caithness.
+Prices based on two people sharing a double/twin room in premium four and five star hotels for seven nights on a bed & breakfast basis, with one night including dinner, and a private guided tour of Caithness.

 Before your departure, you will receive personalised holiday information including full directions, recommended routes, and suggestions on places to visit depending on your interests and our local knowledge to help you get the most from your holiday.